 Benefits:

-- Maintainability: Each strategy is independent and easy to modify
+- Maintainability: Each strategy is independent and easy to change.

-- Extensibility: Add new strategies without modifying existing code
+- Extensibility: Add new strategies without changing existing code.

-Scaling a notification system to handle millions of notifications per day requires careful planning across multiple dimensions: infrastructure, database design, rate limiting, and monitoring.
+Scaling a notification system to millions of deliveries per day takes planning across infrastructure, databases, rate limiting, and monitoring.

 Scale Requirements: